MatteoSpadetto/computer_vision/README.md

 # Assignment2 Computer Vision Course

 This software was developed from Matteo Spadetto in order to detect and track people in a given video from MOT challenge.
+In the PDF file a short report about the project.

 ## Getting Started